GriffinLedingham/showdown-parser/README.md

 ## Usage

-* `node index -f <format> -d <date>`
+* `node index -f <format> -d <date> -c <cutoff> -o <type> [--no-logs]`

-`format` should be formatted as `gen7vgc2017`, and `date` as `2017-10`.
+`format` should be formatted as `gen7vgc2017`, `date` as `2017-10`, `cutoff` as `1760` and `type` as `usage|json`.
+The `--no-logs` flag will keep the parser from re-parsing the logs data, but rather just build a formatted .txt or .json from the compiled data existing in the appropriate directory.

 The path to your Logs directory resides in [appConfig.js](https://github.com/GriffinLedingham/showdown-parser/blob/master/config/appConfig.js) so you will need to configure your environment appropriately.

 In [appConfig.js](https://github.com/GriffinLedingham/showdown-parser/blob/master/config/appConfig.js) you will also find a field `cores`.
 This must be modified to provide how many CPU-cores you would like to utilize for log parsing.
 Using a number greater than your computer's core count will provide no benefit, and even a potential performance-hit.
 Using less than your maximum cores, however, is perfectly acceptable.

 Running the app will provide you with a progress bar, displaying your completion and your logs being parsed per second.
-Once this has completed, the logs will be dumped into their appropriate folders (`raw/`, `compiled/`).
+Once this has completed, the logs will be dumped into their appropriate folders (`raw/`, `compiled/`, `formatted/`, `json/`).

+## Features

+This parser will currently output moveset data in .txt format, matching the data found [here](http://www.smogon.com/stats/2017-10/moveset/gen7vgc2017-1760.txt).

+Optionally, the parser will output .json matching the format of Smogon's chaos data found [here](http://www.smogon.com/stats/2017-10/chaos/gen7vgc2017-1760.json).

-## Todo
+## Issues

-This is a brand new project, and there is much work to be done.
-Currently the parser only supports ELO-agnostic usage stats, and does not yet compute EV data (no real reason, I just haven't gotten to it yet).
+Due to limitations of JavaScript, floating point calculations behave slightly different versus Antar's original Python implementation.
+Therefore, the weighting calculations on cutoff data will differ from Smogon's usage stat data by 0.01-0.1% reported.
+This is a fairly insignificant difference, but the issue does exist.